MicrosoftDocs/Advertising-docs/BingAds/reporting-service/adperformancereportfilter.md

 ---
-title: AdPerformanceReportFilter Data Object ms.service: bing-ads-reporting-service ms.topic: article
+title: AdPerformanceReportFilter Data Object - Reporting ms.service: bing-ads-reporting-service ms.topic: article
 author: eric-urban
 ms.author: eur
 description: Defines the criteria to use to filter the ad performance report request data.
 ---
-# AdPerformanceReportFilter Data Object
+# AdPerformanceReportFilter Data Object - Reporting
 Defines the criteria to use to filter the ad performance report request data.

 ## Syntax